AtoVproject/16n-AtoVproject-rework/README.md

 BOM in the PCB folder

-https://github.com/16n-faderbank/16n (this is also where you'll find the firmware)

 <h2>The concept</h2>
 The 16n is a fader bank sending CV, I2C, MIDI jack compatible with all standards, USB MIDI (compatible PC, Mac, iPad etc...) , making it the absolute ultimate controller for any of your hardware and software all in one!